|

 Everything you need to know!

-Ovulation is the period of the menstrual cycle where
+Ovulation is the period of the

-are ovulating is helpful when trying to become pregnant as well as important
+Knowing when you are ovulating is helpful when trying to become pregnant

-to figure out when to test to see if you are pregnant.
+as well as important to figure out when to test to see if you are pregnant.

-There are a few signs of ovulation that you can look out for when trying to
+There are a few signs of ovulation that you can look out for when trying

-figure out what day of your cycle starts your ovulation.
+to figure out what day of your cycle starts your ovulation.

 One of the more popular and easiest ways is to count days.
 For the average